-For a smooth curve $C$ and a holomorphic vector bundle $V$ over $C$.
-We recall now the precise definition of stability.
-It is more consentient to introduce first the normalized Chern class or "slope" $\mu(V)=\mathrm{deg}(V)/\mathrm{rk}(V)$.
-Then a holomorphic bundle $V$ is stable if for every proper holomorphic sub-bundle $W$ of $V$, we have $\mu(W)<\mu(V)$.
-Semi-stable is defined similarly but we allow now the weak inequality $\mu(W)\leq\mu(V)$.
+Consider a smooth curve $C$ and a holomorphic vector bundle $V$ over $C$.
+In order to recall the definition of stability it would be consentient to introduce the normalized Chern class or \textit{slope} $\mu(V)=\mathrm{deg}(V)/\mathrm{rk}(V)$ of the vector bundle $V$.
+A holomorphic bundle $V$ is called \textit{stable} if for every proper holomorphic subbundle $W$ of $V$, we have $\mu(W)<\mu(V)$.
+A \textit{semi-stable} bundle is defined similarly but we allow now the weak inequality $\mu(W)\leq\mu(V)$.

 Harder and Narasimhan show that every holomorphic bundle $V$ has a canonical filtration